The cost of living in Spain is generally lower compared to the USA

 If you live and work in the United States and want to buy a house in Spain, Homevest can help simplify the process.

-Homevest is a digital platform that makes it easy to apply for and receive mortgage offers from Spanish banks.
+Homevest is a digital platform that makes it easy to receive and compare mortgage offers from leading Spanish banks.

 Here's what you need to do to get started: